 If you contact us via social media, the personal information you provide will remain on that platform and that platform will be the data controller.
 We encourage you to read the privacy notice of the relevant platform.

-Under the GDPR, we must have a legal basis for processing your personal information.
+Under the DP Legislation, we must have a legal basis for processing your personal information.
 In the situations described in the next section, we process your personal information for one of the legal bases set out below.

 - Legitimate interests*.
 We may process your information where it is in our legitimate interests to do so as an organisation and without prejudicing your interests or fundamental rights and freedoms.
 It is in our interests to ensure that our processes and systems operate effectively and to process information to help us achieve our mission to improve the lives of people in the UK by connecting investment to charities and social enterprises that are creating social change.